There are three major elements of medical malpractice cases:

 Medical malpractice cases are complex for a variety of reasons, including the number of health care professionals involved in the patient’s care, the difficulty of obtaining witnesses and experts, the technicalities of the issues involved, and the seriousness of the consequences, sometimes resulting in wrongful death or a severe impact on quality of life.

 For these reasons, it is important to choose a law firm that has extensive experience handling medical malpractice lawsuits in Florida.
-Our firm has handled a variety of medical malpractice claims, and we can determine if your case qualifies for a malpractice lawsuit.
+The Orlando medical malpractice lawyers at Wooten, Kimbrough, Damaso & Dennis, P.A. have handled a variety of medical malpractice claims, and we can determine if your case qualifies for a malpractice lawsuit.

 Keep in mind that just because your operation did not go as planned, does not necessarily mean that medical malpractice occurred.